rochacbruno-archive/scrapy_model/README.md

-    for li in selector.css('li'): # takes each <li> inside the ul selector li_text = li.css('::text').extract() # Extract only the text if "Schblaums" in li_text:  # check if "Schblaums" is there return True  # returns that it is validated! return False  # else all queries are invalid
+    for li in selector.css('li'): # takes each <li> inside the ul selector li_text = li.css('::text').extract() # Extract only the text if "Schblaums" in li_text:  # check if "Schblaums" is there return True  # this selector is valid! return False  # invalid query, take the next or default value

 class Fetcher(....):
     name = XPathField(